runtipi/example-appstore/apps/tracktor/metadata/description.md

 Tracktor is an open-source web application for comprehensive vehicle management.
 Easily track fuel consumption, maintenance, insurance, and regulatory documents for all your vehicles in one place.

+> ⚠️ **Temporary Notice**: This application is currently experiencing startup issues (see [issue #30](https://github.com/javedh-dev/tracktor/issues/30)).
+The developer is working on a fix.
+Deployment may fail with missing dependency errors in the meantime.

 ---

 ## 📖 SYNOPSIS